QuentinRougemont/PiNPiS/README.md

 * min_qual is the minimum quality (20 or 30)
 * min_cov is the minimum coverage of a site
 * max_cov is the max coverage of a site

+This steps takes several hours when processing a whole genome.
+Splitting by chromosome and running in parallel greatly reduce computing time.
+The memory requirement of this step can be around 80Go.

 3. (recompress the vcf to save space)
 ```/00_scripts/scripts_wgs/03.compress.sh```